Are you thinking of visiting Shetland?

 Activities and Attractions

-There are plenty of things to do in Shetland, and they are great value.
+There are plenty of things to do in Shetland that are great value or free so why not plan your trip around them;

-- Explore stunning landscapes including incredible cliffs and coastlines
+- Explore stunning landscapes including incredible cliffs and coastlines, plus beautiful beaches

 - Enjoy wildlife watching.
 (There are some great local Facebook groups that can help you track birds and whales)